What is a Manifold?

 Spheres

-in many ways the most important: it is the prototypical example of a manifold
+and in many ways the most important.
+It is the standard example of a manifold

-that genuinely requires multiple charts, and the chart construction we give
+that genuinely requires multiple charts.
+The chart construction we give here

-are also the most concretely visualizable non-Euclidean manifolds, and they
+Spheres are also the most concretely visualizable non-Euclidean manifolds, and

-geometric deep learning, where rotation-equivariant networks process data
+fundamental constructions in geometric deep learning, where rotation-equivariant

 Setup